willis-richard/emergent_llm/README.md

 bash scripts/runs.sh
 ```

 The default output directory is ./results.
+You can configure this and other parameters with optional arguments.
+The most important would be `-n <int>` to set the number of processes.